vmware-tanzu/tanzu-dev-portal/content/guides/azure-durable-functions/index.md

 ## Unit Testing of the Monitor Orchestrator Function

-To test the orchestrator function, you will call the `monitorOrchestrator` function with a mock `OrchestrationContext`.
+To test the orchestrator function, call the `monitorOrchestrator` function with a mock `OrchestrationContext`.
 This provides an instance of a `Generator` that you can use to execute the business logic by calling the `next()` method.

 ```typescript
 describe("monitor orchestrator", () => {